LaurentVidal95/ModifiedOp/README.md

 Julia code to assert accuracy and regularizing properties of hamiltonian with blow up kinetic terms.
-This code is used in [1] -> [insert arXiv link]
+This code is used in [1] -> [insert arXiv link] It is a simple top layer over a custom version of the package DFTK [insert ref] (provided in this repository).

 # Requirements:
-Julia 1.7 with the libraries:
-- Plots, Measures, LaTeXStrings for plottings;
-- DelimitedFiles for saving data.

-This code is a simple top layer over a custom version of the package DFTK [insert ref] (provided in this repository).
+Julia 1.8.

+# Installing all dependancies
+Simply open a Julia shell with `julia --project` in your local copy of this repository and call `using Pkg; Pkg.instantiate(".")` to install all the needed dependancies.

 # Usage
 This code runs the computations to perform the numerical experiments from [1].

-To perform the computations, first open the Julia shell with `julia --project` in your local copy of this repository and simply call
+To perform the computations, first open the Julia shell with `julia --project` in your local copy of this repository, and call `include("launch_computations.jl")` to precompile the code, and to define the global parameters as well as the test cases.

+Then a simple call to the `launch_computations` suffices.
+Let us do a very rough (but fast) computation for silicon with PBE exchange correlation functional.
+Simply define an output directory with `mkdir("../silicon_PBE")` and call

 ```
-include("launch_computations.jl")
+launch_computations(silicon, blowup;
+               bandplot_res=100, single_band_res=100, output_dir="../silicon_PBE", Ecut, n_bands)
 ```

-Default system is silicon with PBE exchange correlation functional.
+The arguments `bandplot_res` and `single_band_res` control the number of k-points respectively in the band diagram and in the focus on a single band.
+For a precise result, they should be taken above `200` and `3000` respectively.
+(Beware: time consuming).

-The code supports all other test cases defined in `utils/chemical_systems.jl`, by simply redefining the variable `system=...` in `launch_computations.jl`.
+The code supports graphene with PBE functional.
+Any other system can be added in `utils/test_cases.jl` by following the same syntaxe.

 # Contact
 This is research code, not necessarily user-friendly, actively maintened or extremely robust.
 If you have questions or encounter problems, contact [instert contact]